sunhuachuang/pytestdata/README.md

 random data only for test build by python3 and flask.  support mysql, sqlite...(wait others)

 # what is killer ?
-1. it can auto judge what message you needed by your table fields.
+1. it can auto analyze what message you needed by your table fields.
-2. it can custom change the judgment.
+2. it can custom change the analysis.
 3. it can save the result for next use.
 4. it will support many sql server or nosql.